omankz/Hermes-Agent---Claude-Cowork---Notion---Obsidian/README-en.md

    Include: overview, list of sub-topics, and links to any relevant papers already in our database."

-# Step 2: Ingest initial literature (PDFs already in raw/papers/)
+# Step 2: Ingest initial literature (.md Zotero exports already in raw/papers/)
-> "Ingest all PDFs in raw/papers/llm-memory/ one by one.
+> "Ingest all .md files in raw/papers/llm-memory/ one by one.
    For each paper: create an entity page, update the topic overview, log the key findings in the wiki.
 Also mine into MemPalace wing 'llm-memory-systems'."